This interview by Sophie predates Margaret joining Document Scotland

 How did you come to start this project, what drew your attention to the place?

 Following some antisocial behaviour on the community land, the organisation decided to determine why this was.
-Instead of judging the teens by reporting them to the police, to remove them from the community space, they actively engaged with the young people, asking them what it was they wanted, what they needed.
-As a local resident, I admired the goals and dedication behind this grass roots venture.
-I came in to document the young people at a time in 2019 when they had just established an indoor base in addition to meeting outdoors.
-These portraits were taken at the start of this new chapter of The Youth House being established, creating a safe space with a support network to access opportunity, encourage potential and empower young lives.
+Instead of judging the teens, the youth workers asked the young people what they wanted, what they needed.
+As a local resident, I admired the goals and dedication behind this grassroots venture.
+I came in to document the young people at a time in 2019 when the organisation had just started an indoor base – The Youth House – in addition to meeting outdoors.
+I wanted to document this specific time, a new beginning, when something was taking shape.
+The photographs show some of the young people in the early days of the base opening up to the wider youth community.

 DS: Why are the young people at this youth club so interesting to you, and how did you connect with them, there’s trust between you and them – how did you build this?

-MM: My work has looked at issues of inequality in the past and this work along with other projects I am working on continues that concern.
+MM: I am first and foremost interested in the young people and the state of being a teenager.
+This has been a theme throughout my work, children and young people, their lives, their sense of selves.
+I’ve also considered issues of inequality in some past work, and this series combines both observation and reflection of these teenagers in their environment and circumstances.
 There is great inequality over very short physical distances in Glasgow: the G20 postcode has areas of affluence close to areas that score in the top 5% as the most disadvantaged on the Scottish Index of Multiple Deprivation.
-The young people in The Youth House live in such an area where their life choices and chances shrink remarkably through these multiple disadvantages.
-Obviously, the work I did with my extended family informs and pulls me into working in certain areas.
-That background drew me into this, not only to create photographic work but to volunteer in the longer term and offer photography-based projects to interested young people.
-It’s about building and maintaining relationships over time with the young people, offering more than just quick visits but be someone who is reliable in their eyes.
+The young people in The Youth House live in such an area where their life choices shrink remarkably through these multiple disadvantages.
+This initial series was made fairly quickly over a few weekly visits, but I continued going afterwards, and did some volunteering with two young people.
+I like to build and maintain relationships in work like this, where I might want to explore further.
+So with the young people, it was about offering more than just a quick visit, but being someone who returns, who is reliable in their eyes.

 DS: There is a deep sense of connection here.
 We see a relationship between you and the sitter – what’s the process of engagement for the portraits?

 MM: Most of this series was done at the start of building my connection with them at the end of 2019.
-I also worked with some of them during the day, accompanied by their youth worker, helping them to make their own photographs.
-This resulted in me knowing some better than others.
+I also volunteered with two sisters during the day, accompanied by their youth worker which resulted in me knowing them better than others.
 Nine months on, some of these teens know me well, chat as I pass on the street about what they are doing, shout hello as I walk through the estate.
-This might sound a small thing, but it is not – gaining trust is super important and I need to handle that with respect and with care.
+This might sound a small thing, but it is not – gaining trust is super important in my work.

 Although I mostly still work on film for personal projects, this work was shot on digital as it was a Leica Loanpool award.
-This meant I showed the young people the photos right after doing them and we discussed them there and then.
-I also returned with prints for them so they all had a copy and we also started to work on thoughts to go alongside their photos and discussed if we would make the text anonymous or not.
+This meant I showed the young people the photos right after doing them, on the preview screen.
+I also returned with prints for them.

 Lockdown put a pause to meeting the larger groups but that will hopefully change as time goes on.
-I am already seeing a few of them weekly again in the outdoors, sometimes just catching up and seeing how they all are, sometimes we do photos.
-Again, prints are taken back to them and the next stage is to sit down together and look at new photos and deciding what the images are saying.
-Although I am the photographer, the one who presses the shutter, it is a collaborative method of achieving it.
-This makes it a longer process but one that is more reflective of their lives, more relevant to their experiences.
+I am already seeing a few of them weekly again in the outdoors, sometimes just catching up and seeing how they all are.
+Sometimes I do photos, a lot of the time I am just walking around, looking, developing my project in my mind.

 DS: What are the stories of these young people’s lives – how have they come to attend a place like this – and why is it beneficial to them.

-MM: Some of the young people came to the base through engaging with youth workers, either through outreach or following the initial problems in The Children’s Wood.
+MM: Some of the young people came to the base through their contact with youth workers, either through outreach or following the initial problems in The Children’s Wood.
 Others are from the general community and came through their friends, so now there is a mix of children, teens and young adults from ages 10 to 25.
-Some individuals have greater support requirements, so the team concentrate on addressing specific needs within multiple histories of disadvantage.
-Sometimes this is done in consultation with schools and other agencies but it involves the young people in that decision process at every stage.
+Some individuals have greater support requirements, so the team concentrate on addressing specific needs.
+Sometimes this is done in consultation with schools, for example, but it involves the young people in that process.

 The young people’s backgrounds are varied but all live in the G20 postcode, most within areas of high disadvantage.
 The youth workers offer diversionary activities, ones that will let them flourish in their interests or introduce new interests to them.
 This has included aspects such the older teens running outdoor play sessions for local children, starting up a ‘Food Pantry’ after a successful community food delivery service during lockdown, establishing an allotment, training in various sports, help with college applications and apprenticeships.
 It offers potential for them to think of doing something different.
-It gives them a place to go, with adults who support and encourage them and ask their opinions and develop their interests.
 Basically, it gives encouragement and support and offers opportunities – hope – where before there was none.
 Importantly, the G20 Youth Festival needs ongoing funding to do this vital work without which many young people in this area would be left to flounder.

 DS: What are you trying to show with this work – why did you feel it had to be made?

 MM: My main interest as a photographer is in people, in the human condition.
 Within that I often photograph childhood into adulthood and the experience of being a young person within a certain set of circumstances.
 For me, these portraits reflect on an aspect of the individual but there is the larger social question that surrounds them.
 Seen together as a set of images, another story emerges: the overview of a time and a place and the representation of lives lived in an unequal society.
-It’s also showing the power of a grassroots community organisation that doesn’t lay down rules with detached judgement but offers care and support to help young people grow and develop.
+It’s also showing the power of a grassroots community organisation that offers care and support to young people.

-DS: How do the young people respond to the portraits, and what are your plans for the future?
+DS: What are your plans for the future?

 Thank you Margaret for taking time to talk to us about The Youth House – we really look forward to seeing how the project progresses.